 Nicole is back on Campbell Street helping her 85-year-old veteran neighbor, Art, repair his home.
 The house is suffering from severe water damage so the team seals the leaky roof and patches and repaints the dining room, living room, and bedroom.
 The old worn down carpets and area rugs have become an extreme trip hazard for the elderly vet, so Nicole installs new low pile carpet throughout the home.
 With the help of her team and Art's two daughters, Nicole turns an otherwise unsafe home into a relaxing retreat in record time.

-Nicole's doing a surprise home renovation for one of her carpenters, Bobby, and his family.
-Bobby and his wife Karen started renovating their house two years ago, but their daughter Tessa was diagnosed with cancer, and they turned their focus, time and resources on her treatment.
+Nicole's doing a surprise home renovation for one of her carpenters and his family.
+Bobby and his wife, Karen, started renovating their house two years ago.
+When their daughter Tessa was diagnosed with cancer, they turned their focus, time and resources on her treatment.
 This left them living in a house with a bare, gutted master bathroom and unfinished projects in the hallway and laundry room.
 Nicole invites the family over for a five-day staycation at her grandparents' recently restored home.
 Little do they know that Nicole and her crew will be finishing the renovation they started two years ago.

 Tessa and her family are coming home soon, and Nicole needs to finish their surprise home renovation before they do.
 She tackles the laundry room and hallway in the back addition of Bobby and Karen's house.
 Nicole reconfigures the layout, tearing down walls, moving plumbing and adding lots of storage make the space more functional and practical.
 She also adds more shelving in the garage to organize the clutter.
 Thing get down to the wire as Nicole, Tessa's extended family and her crew race to the finish.